 According to a report by RAND cooperation, almost 46.7% of the respondents in a survey did not receive dental care since they feared going to the dentist due to Covid -19.
 With teledentistry, however, patients can receive dental care in the comfort of their homes.

 Teledentistry is also helpful since people who live in rural areas can access quality medical care in the coming years as they can do so in the comfort of their homes.
-This is also helpful in case of emergency as the dentist can advise the patient on what to do as they wait to get a physical appointment.
+This is also helpful in an emergency as the dentist can advise the patient on what to do while waiting for a physical appointment.

 7. Dental Radiology Equipment

-Oral examinations are essential to be able to examine dental problems.
+Oral examinations are essential to being able to examine dental problems.
 Most problems, however, go beyond the visible crowns and dental radiology equipment helps reach these parts.
-Radiographs help examine inner parts of the mouth that cannot be seen with our physical eyes.
+Radiographs allow examining inner parts of the mouth that cannot be seen with our physical eyes.
 High-quality radiographic materials have been developed, which ensures high-quality images.